The Ska Vengers: UK/Europe Summer Tours, 2016–17

 Following the release of XX, the Ska Vengers went on an 18-show UK Summer Tour in 2016.
 Some of the shows included key slots at Boomtown Fair, Secret Garden Party, Wilderness Festival, London Mela, Bestival, Notting Hill Carnival, along with performances at key venues such as Dublin Castle in Camden, Hootenanny in Brixton, The Duke in Whitstable, and Curve Theatre in Leicester.

-In the summer of 2017, the band was back with an extensive calendar of 38 shows, this time playing mainstage slots at festivals like Glastonbury Festival, WOMAD, Love Supreme Festival, Boomtown Fair, Wilderness Festival, Bestival, Camp Bestival, and Muziek In De Wilk.
+In 2017, the band was back with an extensive calendar of 38 shows, this time playing mainstage slots at festivals like Glastonbury Festival, WOMAD, Love Supreme Festival, Boomtown Fair, Wilderness Festival, Bestival, Camp Bestival, and Muziek In De Wilk.

 Media coverage

 The band's image was bolstered when they were interviewed by music journalist Alexis Petridis for a two-page feature in The Guardian.
 This was quickly followed by a primetime Channel 4 News feature hosted by Cathy Newman.
 The Ska Vengers also performed a twenty-minute set on WOMAD's Charlie Gillet Stage, hosted LIVE on BBC 6 Music, as well as BBC Radio 3 by Cerys Matthews and Lopa Kothari.
-They also performed live in studio on BBC Radio 4's famous Loose Ends show, hosted by Sara Cox, and later appeared on Bobby Friction's BBC Asian Network, as well Zee TV, London presented by Kanika Gupta.
+They also performed live in studio on BBC Radio 4's Loose Ends show, hosted by Sara Cox, and later appeared on Bobby Friction's BBC Asian Network, as well Zee TV, London presented by Kanika Gupta.